Win Tickets to The Georgetown Loop Railroad

-If you're looking for a Summer adventure that's fun for the whole family, we've got the perfect giveaway for you: a chance to win a family four pack of tickets to the Georgetown Loop Railroad.
-They have trains running every weekend, plus gold panning, mine tours, and more!
+If you're looking for a Summer adventure that's fun for the whole family, we've got the perfect giveaway for you.
+Enter to win a family six pack of tickets to The Georgetown Loop Railroad.
+They have trains running every weekend, plus gold panning, mine tours, and more.
 Visit the Colorado's Best Contest page to enter.

 Win Tickets to The Georgetown Loop Railroad